lildude/phpZenfolio/README.txt

    * The corresponding MDB2_Driver_*
      (http://pear.php.net/search.php?q=MDB2_Driver&in=packages&setPerPage=20)
-     for the database you wish to use.  sqlite2  and MySQL are included with phpZenfolio.
+     for the database you wish to use.

 Please consult the above links for details on installing the PEAR modules.